chocolate-doom/chocolate-doom/README.md

 **Crispy Heretic changes**

+ * JNechaevsky fixed the issue that new messages would not appear if a level was finished while an "ultimate message" was shown.
  * Support for mouse sensitivity up to 255 and, while at it, displaying numeric values next to the menu sliders has been contributed by Zodomaniac.
  * Cheat showing FPS has been added to Crispy Heretic by Jeff Green.
  * High resolution rendering toggle has been introduced in Crispy Heretic by Jeff Green.